-A) Heat treatments are expensive and less reliable than chemical treatments.
-Reason being; When the correct chemicals and procedures are used, you receive a residual affect (the product continues to work AFTER the treatment).
+A) Heat treatments are expensive and less reliable than chemical bed bug treatments.
+Reason being; When the correct chemicals and procedures are used.
+You receive a residual affect (the product continues to work AFTER the treatment).
 With heat, there is zero residual affect.

 C) Insulation on wiring inside walls begins to melt at 170 degree.
 This can pose a short circuit issue in the future and possibly a fire.